Before We Opened the Door

 You call it loss.
 I call it change.
 You call it abandonment.
 I call it a pause between chapters.

+I do not hurry.
+Time works for me.
 Some places are not meant to be solved quickly.
 Some places are meant to teach families how to come back together.

 Before Dismantling